tier4/caret_doc/docs/tutorials/create_architecture.md

    If a target application is large and complicated, `arch.search_paths` method may consume time more than 1 minute.
    For decreasing consumed time, you can ignore nodes and topics and specify depth of search.
 Refer to [パスの探索方法](../supplements/how_to_search_path.md) for more details.

-3. Check the node chain as you expected
+3. Check the path as you expected

-   You will find multiple candidates of the node chain.
+   You will find multiple candidates of the path.
 You can check which candidate is expected as target.
 The following code is an example for users to check

    ```python
    path = paths[0]